GRCDEV/ArduSim/help/usage.md

 ![Main window](mainwindow.png)

 On the upper left corner of the window (1) we can find the application log.
-It shows messages representing the result of commands sent to the UAVs, the progress of the experiment, and any desired information using the function `GUI.log(String)`.
+It shows messages representing the result of commands sent to the UAVs, the progress of the experiment, and any desired information using functions `GUI.log(String)`, `GUI.log(int, String)`, etc.

 On the right (2), there are a few buttons that allow the user to control the experiment.
 The *Setup* button starts the actions included in the function `setupActionPerformed()` of the protocol implementation, as explained in section [Protocol development](development.md).
 On the other hand, the button *Start test* begins the experiment with the function `startExperimentActionPerformed()` of the implementation.
 The last button lets you to stop the experiment and exit ArduSim at any time, and the first one shows the following dialog, where up-to-date data from the multicopters is shown in real time: location, speed, flight mode, and specific information related to the protocol under test.